R2Northstar/NorthstarWiki/docs/steamdeck-and-linux/installing-on-steamdeck-and-linux.md

    2. Then extract all contents of the file to your Titanfall 2 folder ( Right click _Titanfall 2_ > Open _Properties_ > Click _Local Files_ > Click _Browse_ )
 3. In your Titanfall2 folder create a file called `run_northstar.txt` and write a single `1` to it, i.e. `echo 1 > run_northstar.txt`
 4. Install NorthstarProton
    1. **Protonup-QT**: Click *About*, then tick the box to enable *advanced mode*.
-You should be able to select and install NorthstarProton from the *Add version* menu like any other compatibility tool.
+You should be able to select and install NorthstarProton from the *Add version* menu.
+   2. **ProtonPlus**: NorthstarProton can also be installed via ProtonPlus.
-   2. **Manual**: Download the latest release of [NorthstarProton](https://github.com/cyrv6737/NorthstarProton/releases/), extract it, and place the folder in one of the following directories:
+   3. **Manual**: Download the latest release of [NorthstarProton](https://github.com/cyrv6737/NorthstarProton/releases/), extract it, and place the folder in one of the following directories:

 > **Steam (Native Package) & Steam Deck:** `~/.local/share/Steam/compatibilitytools.d`

 > **Steam (Flatpak):** `~/.var/app/com.valvesoftware.Steam/data/Steam/compatibilitytools.d/`